twilio/twilio-video-app-react/README.md

 This application demonstrates a multi-party video application built with [twilio-video.js](https://github.com/twilio/twilio-video.js) and [Create React App](https://github.com/facebook/create-react-app).

 The app can be deployed to Twilio Serverless in just a few minutes.
 No other infrastructure is required.
 No code changes are required.
-There are no cost associated with deploying the app.
+There is no cost associated with deploying the app.
 When using the app, you will be charged $0.01 / video participant minute.

 ![App Preview](https://user-images.githubusercontent.com/12685223/76361972-c035b700-62e5-11ea-8f9d-0bb24bd73fd4.png)